top of page

 Raw-edge fingertip blusher veil.
 Image by Jessica Mangia

-Long veils are pure drama and elegance, yet can be quite heavy and require a little more care and managing, especially for outdoor weddings:
+Long veils embody drama and elegance, but they can be heavy and require extra care.

-• Chapel: longer and flowing, ideal for romantic or vintage-inspired weddings.
-About 229cm - 90"
+• Chapel: Longer and flowing, ideal for romantic weddings.

 A woman in a flowing white dress and long cathedral veil stands by a floral archway in a lush garden, near a pond, with greenery and flowers surrounding her.